 What different types of fulfilment providers are there?

 Fulfilment companies differ in terms of their chosen target market, (e.g. verticals: health and wellness, clothing, food and drink), type of storage (e.g. frozen foods, long term non-perishable) or reworking, repacking and restocking capabilities (e.g. custom-made-to-order homewares, luxury items or clothing).
 Some fulfilment providers pride themselves on their speed of dispatch, order processing technology or simply their client experiences, and others are particularly good at the shipping element, offering multi-carrier delivery options.

 What do mid-market retailers want from a fulfilment provider?

 If you’re reading this article you’re likely already an established retailer.
 If, like 88% of retailers you aren’t currently outsourcing fulfilment, it isn’t to be taken lightly.
 One thing is outsourcing the delivery, like most retailers do (other than those with their own delivery vehicles), but another entirely is outsourcing the storage, order processing, stock management, picking and packing.

 Your brand reputation is at stake, and it’s important that you work with a provider that has experience dealing with merchants who share your product sector and business model.

-At Whistl we work with thousands of e-commerce retailers and our 500,000 sq ft fulfilment warehouse network caters for businesses in a variety of sectors, from print to sporting goods, medical devices to fashion retailers.
+At Whistl we work with thousands of e-commerce retailers and our multi-centre, 1.5 million square feet of fulfilment warehouse network caters for businesses in a variety of sectors, from print to sporting goods, medical devices to fashion retailers.
 We have found that it is important to demand the following from an order fulfilment provider: